54ac/nettest-patcher/README.md

 ### What is this?

 This is a small C program that patches Half-Life Net Test betas to remove the CD check and timebomb.
+The patches were found using x64dbg.

 ### How do I compile this myself?